gastronomuae/gastronom-ai-docs/docs/scenarios/07-ai-support-reply-draft.md

 LANGUAGE RULES

-• Detect the language of the customer message and reply ONLY in that language.
+• Determine the reply language primarily from the customer's latest message.
 • If the customer writes in English → reply in English.
 • If the customer writes in Russian → reply in Russian.
 • Never mix languages.